-Today, I’ll be deep-diving into the bookkeeping basics for small business.
+Today, we’ll be deep-diving into the bookkeeping basics for small business.

 And by the end of this post, you’ll understand the importance of bookkeeping and how to properly complete your bookkeeping in just a few simple steps.

-Whether you are a new business owner or a serial entrepreneur, the 6 step process I’m going to share with you will be easy to follow and hard to get wrong.
+Whether you are a new business owner or a serial entrepreneur, the 6 step process we’re going to share with you will be easy to follow and hard to get wrong.

 Ready to learn the bookkeeping basics for small business?